-21 They had more weight than before amongst their enemies; and were honoured and feared, and no one in any way robbed them of their goods.
+21 They had more weight than before among their enemies, and were honored and feared.
+No one in any way robbed them of their goods.

-22 Every man received back his own, according to inventory; those who had obtained their goods, giving them up with the greatest terror.
-For the greatest God wrought with perfectness wonders for their salvation.
+22 Every man received back his own, according to inventory, those who had obtained their goods, giving them up with the greatest terror.
+For the greatest God made perfect wonders for their salvation.

-23 Blessed be the Redeemer of Israel to everlast-
+23 Blessed be the Redeemer of Israel forever!

-ing.
 Amen.